Start of Main Content

 • Is the project clearly defined and discrete (i.e., it has a beginning and an end)?

-• Is the project agreed upon by the mentor, the executive director/CEO and the fellow?
+• Is the project agreed upon by the mentor, the executive director/CEO and the student?

 • Is the project strategic?

-• Is the project suited to the fellow’s experience and expertise?
+• Is the project suited to the student’s experience and expertise?

 Recommended process.
 Early discussion of the project is key to its success.
-In the spring of the first year, work with the fellow to identify a project area.
+Work with the student to identify a project area.
 In the fall, finalize the project scope and details.
-(Note that fellows typically attend internships in the summer.)
+(Note that fellows typically attend internships in the summer but scholars do not.)

-It’s best to identify a project that the fellow can complete, to an extent, on their own time.
-Fellows typically have demanding schedules; they have to balance board service with their full-time studies (which includes courses in board governance) while actively seeking employment.
+It’s best to identify a project that the student can complete, to an extent, on their own time.
+Students typically have demanding schedules; they have to balance board service with their full-time studies (which includes courses in board governance) while actively seeking employment.

 Presenting the project.
-It is expected that the Fellow present their work to the board at the end of the fellowship.
+It is expected that the fellow/scholar present their work to the board at the end of the fellowship.

 Past projects: Topic areas